 Dogs came from wolves, and it seems that the domestication of dogs happened around 20,000 – 40,000 years ago.
 According to Stephen Kotler, dog-rescuer and author of A Small Furry Prayer, there are two theories about how this might have happened.
 The first idea is that humans domesticated wolves: people stole wolf cubs and raised them as pets.
 They kept the friendlier, cuter ones and either killed the wilder ones or sent them back out into the wild.
 As they continued to do this (selective breeding), the friendlier ones bred and over time their offspring became friendlier and friendlier.

 The second theory is that wolves domesticated themselves.
 They came to eat our rubbish that was left outside caves, and the wolves that felt more comfortable being close to humans got more food, had more cubs, and their friendly genes got passed on.
-Then the cuter, friendlier cubs were brought inside by humans, and the same selective breeding process slowly turned the wolves into the friendly, loyal pets that we have today.
+Then the cuter, friendlier cubs were brought inside by humans, and the same selective breeding process slowly turned the wolves into the friendly pets that we now think of as man’s best friend.

 Either way, over time, these wolves became more and more a part of our lives and we grew closer and closer to them.
 They protected us from danger, hunted with us, and kept us warm by sleeping next to us on cold nights.
 Kotler argues that, in the same way that the friendlier wolves survived and evolved, humans may have evolved to be closer to and friendlier with wolves too: those humans who felt a deeper connection to the wolves were more likely to survive and therefore had an evolutionary advantage, and so ‘evolution began selecting for traits that made us better wolf lovers’.